heyoka/faxe-docs/docs/dfs_script_language/index.md

 # Introducing the DFS Script Language

-Faxe uses a DSL called **dfs** (Dataflow Scripting Language).
+Faxe  uses a Domain Specific Language(DSL) named **dfs** (Dataflow Scripting Language) to define dataflow tasks involving the extraction, collection, transformation and loading and writing of data and involving, moreover, the tracking of arbitrary changes and the detection of events within data.

-Dfs is heavily influenced by InfluxData's `TICKScript`, in fact faxe started out as a clone of Kapacitor.
+Dfs is heavily influenced by InfluxData's [TICKScript](https://docs.influxdata.com/kapacitor/v1.5/tick/introduction/).

-To get a basic understanding of dfs, you can therefore read [Introducing the TICKscript language](https://docs.influxdata.com/kapacitor/v1.5/tick/introduction/).

-Some notable differences between TICKScript and dfs include:

-* dfs uses the `def` keyword for declarations
-* for comments the `%` sign is used
-* in dfs there are no top-level `stream` or `batch` nodes
-* lambda expression use different functions
-* regular expressions start and end with '?'

-There is more, we will get to that ...

-In general dfs is used to build up DAGs (Directed Acyclic Graph) of computing nodes via a script language.

-While reading [TICKscript syntax](https://docs.influxdata.com/kapacitor/v1.5/tick/syntax/) will help you get more understanding of `dfs`, here is also were the differences between TICKScript and dfs start to get bigger (tough not so much in syntax, so reading is recommended).

-After that, lets dive right in and override some details you just read about TICKScript:
+Dfs is used in .dfs files to define pipelines and graphs for processing data.
+The Dfs language is designed to chain together the invocation of data processing operations defined in nodes.

+At the heart of its's engine, faxe will run an acyclic graph of computing nodes (processes) .

-DFS
+DFS Definitions
 ===

 Keywords